ThomasVitale/cloud-native-spring-in-action/README.md

 ## Useful Tools

-When working with Kubernetes manifests, you can install a dedicate plugin in your IDE to help you validating the syntax and identifying mistakes.
+When working with Kubernetes manifests, you can install a dedicated plugin in your IDE to help you validate the syntax and identifying mistakes.

 * [Kubernetes Plugin for IntelliJ IDEA](https://plugins.jetbrains.com/plugin/10485-kubernetes)